JuliaPackaging/BinaryBuilder.jl/docs/src/jll.md

 libraries in place of the libraries in JLL packages.

 !!! warning
-    The `Artifacts.toml` of the overrided JLL packages must have valid url fields because Julia always install an artifact for your platform even if you override it.
-It impacts locally built JLL packages.
+    The `Artifacts.toml` of the overridden JLL packages must have valid url fields because Julia always installs an artifact for your platform even if you override it.
+This impacts locally built JLL packages.

 ### `dev`'ed JLL packages